byronwall/excel-vba-book/book/10 building an addin/00 overview.md

 # overview of 10 building an addin

-The addin chapter can be a real differentiator.
+The addin chapter can be a real difference maker.
 Making an addin is a great way to bring together a large number of related features that would be a pain to keep together anyways.

 Some topics to hit: